CloudDataPalina/CloudDataPalina/BankruptcyAnalysis/README.md

-# 💸 Where Did the Money Go? — A Python-Powered Bankruptcy Analysis
+# 💸 Where Did the Money Go? — Bankruptcy Analysis

 This project examines the financial collapse of the fictional company **TechnoProm** over a period of 5 years.
 Using Python, pandas, NumPy, and matplotlib, we identify key factors that led to growing losses and financial distress.